qorix-group/score/docs/process/process_areas/safety_analysis/guidance/safety_analysis_guideline.rst

 #.
 Perform Safety Analysis on the Component Architecture.
 #.
 Perform DFA on the Component Architecture.
 #.
 The performance of the Safety Analysis and DFA (Feature and Component) shall be monitored and verified.
 #.
 Open issues like from the Safety Analysis and DFA shall be monitored by the Issue Tracking system.
 For safety relevant issues types a ``safety`` label is used.
+Until there are open issues the safety analysis is "valid" and "not sufficient".

 Step-by-Step-approach Safety Analysis:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^